1. Determine where the performance issue is, i.e., front-end tools like Manager; IT Shop; dbqueue.

 Is the Database server meeting the minimum system requirements?
 (Please refer to the Release Notes for the specific version)

 Version 7.x and above

 Execute Select * from qbmvsystemoverview to confirm database server statistics, as well as the One Identity Manager (1IM) version and module information.
 Please save as .csv file.

-The serverinfo SQL script we have (attached) will provide information on their SQL server (it won't work for Oracle) and what resources it has, I/O, etc.
+A SQL script (provided by Support) can be run to provide information on the SQL server (it won't work for Oracle) and what resources it has, I/O, etc.